 Where can I find a list of all deductions and credits?

 Taxes can be complicated.
-Like we wrote here, sometimes it’s in your best interest to leave it to the tax experts.
+Like we wrote in this post about going DIY vs using a tax professional, sometimes it’s in your best interest to leave it to the tax experts.
 They are trained to spot all deductions and credits you can claim to reduce your taxes.

 If you choose to go the DIY route for your personal income tax return, knowing what you can claim will be of immense benefit to you.
 CRA has a handy table for this.